pierfarrugia/svgicons_embed/README.md

 }
 ```

-All sizes are 1em, and very important the line-height (needed for later vertical alignment).
+All sizes are 1em, and very important the line-height (needed for vertical alignment).

 Display is inline-block.
 Whatever HTML tag you'll be going to use, div, span, it'll be inline-block to have the size defined.

-When we’ll put the class ico in any HTML element it’ll take the size defined for this element.
-For example if it’s a H4 of 2em,
+Class ico in any HTML element will take the size defined for this element.
+For example if H4 is 2em,
 ico will be 2x1 = 2 em… Same if you are putting font-size to 36px, it'll be 36px x 1em = 36px.
 Because em is proportional and we
-put 1em everywhere, it’ll scaled regarding the element it’s in: exactly what needed.
+put 1em everywhere, it’ll scaled regarding the element it’s in.

 HTML
 ---

-To have this menu icon in HTML, lets add a DIV with display none at the end of body
+To have this menu icon in HTML, lets add a DIV with display none at the end of body.
+In this div, you can add all the icons you need with uniq ID.

 ```
 <div id="icons" style="display: none">